YK7188/YK_Lab/21-Validate MFA functions/README.md

 ### Key Point

-- During the test, regardless of wether the policy is enabled, test users with no MFA method registered were prompted for the registration when signing in to portal.azure.com, intune.microsoft.com.
+- During the test, regardless of whether the policy is enabled, test users with no MFA method registered were prompted to register an MFA method when signing in to portal.azure.com, intune.microsoft.com.
 - Once any MFA method is registered, a user can sign in to Office cloud apps with no second factor authentication prompted.
 This policy alone is not meant for enforcing MFA.

 # Registration Campaign